Low carb diet not keto science

 Furthermore, evidence also suggests that natural saturated fats are neutral with regard to health, warnings about the health dangers of red meat are based on weak evidence with very low certainty, and low-fat diets do not appear to have any special health or weight benefits beyond those of a low-carb diet.
 There is little evidence in the scientific literature that decisively indicates any particular diet is superior for helping people lose weight for more than two years.
 In fact, most people who use a diet to lose weight regain most or all of it.
 A number of meta-analyses of randomized controlled trials RCTs, considered the strongest, most robust type of evidence, have come to the same conclusion: low-carb diets tend to outperform other diets for weight loss for up to two years.

-Read More: Ketogenic diet with hyperaldosterone
+Read More: Mediterranean diet reduces disease

 How to lose weight Guide Do you have trouble losing weight?
 The effect of a low-carbohydrate, ketogenic diet versus a low-glycemic index diet on glycemic control in type 2 diabetes mellitus.
 However, some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.
 To our knowledge, there are not yet any controlled trials investigating whether carbohydrate restriction can improve inflammatory bowel disease.
 Diabetes Therapy Effectiveness and safety of a novel care model for the management of type 2 diabetes at 1 year: an open-label, non-randomized, controlled study [weak evidence].
 Purely preference That is not even accounting for the fact that following a keto diet is hard.
 Their experiences can help you make informed choices about these issues as well.
 Guide Learn about the top 18 weight-loss tips… though perhaps you only need to use one or two.
 British Medical Journal Effects of a low carbohydrate diet on energy expenditure during weight loss maintenance: randomized trial [moderate evidence].
 Furthermore, although no studies of this have been done, for an individual who is controlling type 2 diabetes or other conditions with a keto or low-carb diet, continuing this diet while undergoing cancer treatment might help to maintain overall health.